rlucioni/recovery/process-book.md

 ##### Choropleth Map #####

 We chose to tackle the choropleth map first.
 We decided to create a choropleth map of the entire United States, colored by county.
-Here is our first pass embedded within the visualization layout, colored by percent of listings with price reductions; darker greens indicate a greater percentage of price reductions.
+Here is our first pass embedded within the visualization layout, colored by percent of listings with price reductions.
+We're using a 9-hue yellow-green (YlGn) color palette taken from Cynthia Brewer's [ColorBrewer](http://colorbrewer2.org/); lighter yellows indicate a lower percentage of price reductions, while darker greens indicate a greater percentage of price reductions.

 <div align="center">
     <img src="http://i.imgur.com/iKEkYhP.png">